 This is also the time of year that professional services executives both here in New England and elsewhere ‘round the world turn their attention to planning for the coming year.
 It’s a time to start nailing down strategic goals and figuring out what people, processes, and systems need to be set in place to achieve those goals.
 It’s a time to measure progress to date and to figure out how to improve upon that progress in the coming year.
 For some, it’s a time to consider upgrading their old professional services automation solution to one that better works for their business.
 For many, it’s a time to consider implementing a PSA for the first time to support anticipated growth.

-Is implementing a professional services automation solution in your plans for the coming year?
+Is implementing a professional services planning software solution in your plans for the coming year?
 If not, perhaps it should be.